-Teaching language : french Documents, website :
+Prerequisites : Teaching language : french Documents, website :

-1A S1S2 MH11TC.ANG; MH12TC.ANG;
+1A MH11TC.ANG; GENERAL, SCIENTIFIC AND BUSINESS ENGLISH S1S2 MH12TC.ANG; Key words: English, General, Scientific, Business, Intercultural Skills Responsible: Daria Moreau Head of Languages and Cultures Department daria.moreau@chimieparistech.psl.eu ECTS: Tutorials Practical Mentoring Evaluation method: evaluation reports validation of Course work 5 skills (see CECRL grid) at least at B2 level

-GENERAL, SCIENTIFIC AND BUSINESS ENGLISH
+0 h

-Key words : English, General, Scientific, Business, Intercultural Skills
+79.5 h

-Responsible : Daria Moreau Chargée de mission langues et management commercial daria.moreau@chimieparistech.psl.eu ECTS : Course Tutorials Practical Mentoring Evaluation method : Validation of 5 skills (see CECRL work grid) at least at B2 level 0 h 79.5 h 0 h
+0 h

 These courses are designed to improve English language skills and to teach linguistic autonomy in order to prepare students to work with technical and scientific English in an international or in an intercultural context.
 Each student is required to participate in both General and Scientific English classes.
-The courses take place in level groups established at the beginning of the year on the basis of both a placement test and oral evaluations.
+The General English courses take place in level groups established at the beginning of the year on the basis of both a placement test and oral evaluations.
+Students can freely choose the theme-based classes independently on their levels in English.
 For the most advanced students (bilingual or C2 according to CECRL) it is possible to replace the classroom courses with research work supervised by a teacher from the Department.
 Low-level students can attend one-to-one tutoring sessions.